Table of Contents:

 Communication changes a GX device from a passive monitor into an active controller.
 Victron inverter/chargers and MPPT Solar Chargers use their own internal charge algorithm and settings when in stand-alone mode.
 This means that they determine how long to remain in Absorption, when to switch to Float, when to switch back to Bulk, or Storage.

-When using closed-loop communication, the GX device can recieve information such as pack voltage, cell voltage, current, temperature, state of charge (SOC) as well as any errors that may be present, and display most of these parameters on the GX-touch.
+When using closed-loop communication, the GX device can receive information such as pack voltage, cell voltage, current, temperature, state of charge (SOC) as well as any errors that may be present, and display most of these parameters on the GX-touch.
 For systems utilizing 15 batteries or less, the battery communication takes place of a shunt within the system, so no additional shunt is needed.

 If parameters detected by the battery are outside of safe operating range, the battery will instruct the GX device to call on all devices in the system to reduce (or stop) charging, shut down / stop discharging, along with other measures required in order to protect the batteries.